lyonscode/lyonscode.github.io/_posts/2025-08-13-tryhackme-carnage-write-up.md

 ### What are the two IP addresses of the Cobalt Strike servers?
 Use VirusTotal (the Community tab) to confirm if IPs are identified as Cobalt Strike C2 servers. (answer format: enter the IP addresses in sequential order)

+We're looking for information on IP addresses that the affected machine is making regular contact with.
+We can begin our search by looking for `GET` requests by using the following filter: `http.request.method == "GET"`

 Answer format: \*\*\*.\*\*\*.\*\*.\*\*\*, \*\*\*.\*\*\*.\*\*\*.\*\**

 ### What is the Host header for the first Cobalt Strike IP address from the previous question?